 Luxury Vinyl (LVP)

 Vinyl flooring durability is often misunderstood due to marketing claims.
-While LVP performs well in waterproof vinyl stress tests, its real durability depends on one critical factor.
+While LVP performs well in waterproof vinyl stress tests, its true durability depends on a single critical factor.

 LVP excels in moisture testing but can fail under abrasion if the wear layer is insufficient for the environment.“Waterproof” does not mean “indestructible”.
 Performance must be matched to traffic load and usage.